Play: an essential activity to help your child grow.

 Gaming and digital technology

 of creativity.
-Children with limited screen time also have more time to develop their communication skills, move their bodies and rest.
+Children with limited screen time also have more time to develop communication skills, move their bodies and rest.

-The Magic Mat: a must for learning.
+The Magic Mat: a must for learning

-We told you: it is through play that children learn to know the world.
-This has never been so true with the Magic Mat: it makes their imagination work and makes them aware of places in the world, animals and colors from an early age.
-Can we briefly explain the principle to you?
+We told you: it is through play that children learn about the world.
+This has never been so true with the Magic Mat: it makes their imagination work and makes them aware from an early age of places in the world, animals and colors.
+Shall we briefly explain the principle to you?

-- 1st step : the awakening mat.
+1st step : the play mat

-- 2nd step : build your own play space with the puzzle.
+2nd step : build your own play space with the puzzle

 By doing puzzles, children exercise their fine motor skills, improve their hand-eye coordination and practice concentration and patience.

-- 4th stage : different levels of difficulty are offered as well as language learning.
+4th stage : different levels of difficulty are offered as well as language learning

 At Looping, we recognize the importance of play for the healthy development of children.
-This is why we decided to imagine the Magic Mat, a game which will bring maximum benefits to the child and which will best optimize his learning and his culture.
+This is why we decided to imagine the Magic Mat, a game which will bring maximum benefits to the child and which will best optimize their learning and culture.
 Give him all the cards to become the best version of himself.

 Sources: